Statement of Policies

 • Prizes awarded to graduating seniors are generally considered to be a resource in the next term only if the student re-enrolls.
 Cash prizes for undergraduates who are not graduating are discouraged and must be counted as a resource for the following term.

-Earnings from work that are not based upon financial need are specifically excluded from consideration as resources.
+Earnings from work that are not based on financial need are specifically excluded from consideration as resources.

 Non-cash prizes are not generally counted, except when they are in place of items in the standard cost of attendance (e.g., waiver of housing charges).